 However, this may not be right for all applications, so feel free to remove the overlay, or replace it with a custom version.

 1. The `init.js` collects all AngularJS module dependencies for your application and passes them to `laxar.bootstrap()`.
 2. `laxar.bootstrap()` just sets up a logging mechanism and invokes the AngularJS `ng.bootstrap` with the collected dependencies.
 This sets up your application modules and their dependencies as well as all internal LaxarJS services and `ngRoute`.
 During initialization, LaxarJS integrates with `ngRoute`, to take over navigation handling.
 3. `ngRoute` triggers the LaxarJS _flow controller_ which selects a page from the [flow definition](./flow_and_places.md), based on the current URL.
 4. The flow controller instantiates a _page controller_ for the current page.
 5. The page controller loads and inserts the page layout and instantiates the controllers for widgets and activities.
 Also, it loads the widget HTML templates and their CSS (during development).
-Widgets and activities controllers may already start to make HTTP requests if they need to while their view is being setup.
-6. When all controllers have been instantiated, the page controller publishes the `beginLifecycleRequest` event to signal that widgets may start publishing events themselves.
-Then, all widget templates are instantiated, inserted into the layout DOM and linked to their controllers' scopes.
+Widgets and activities controllers may already start to make HTTP requests if they need to while the view is being setup.
+6. After all controllers are instantiated, the page controller publishes the `beginLifecycleRequest` event to signal that widgets may start publishing events themselves.
+Now all widget templates are instantiated, inserted into the layout DOM and linked to their controllers' scopes.
 7. Finally, the page controller signals to the flow controller that navigation is complete, upon which the flow controller publishes the `didNavigateEvent`.
-This allows widgets to handle their URL place parameters, and from now on they may publish navigate requests for further navigation.
+This allows widgets to handle their URL place parameters, and from now on they may publish navigate requests got further navigation.